 We all love riding in the summer when the air is warm and the sun is shining but just because it’s snowing outside and the air is bitterly cold it doesn’t mean to say that you can’t or shouldn’t be riding.
-Unlike riding in the summer you will need to take extra precautions such as wearing more and thicker layers but there’s no reason why you can’t have just as much fun (if not more fun) riding in the snow than you can in the summer.
+Unlike riding in the summer you will need to take extra precautions such as wearing more and thicker layers but there’s no reason why you can’t have just as much fun (if not more fun) riding in the snow as you can in the summer.

 Is it safe to ride horses in the snow?

-Horse riding in the snow can be a lot more tiring for both you and your horse then you might think but that doesn’t mean to say that you should stop riding in the winter nor does it means that it’s unsafe to do so.
+Horse riding in the snow can be a lot more tiring for both you and your horse than you might think but that doesn’t mean to say that you should stop riding in the winter nor does it means that it’s unsafe to do so.
 Yes, there are more risks associated with riding in the winter purely because of the cold weather and the slippery conditions but if you prepare yourself for that and make sure you and your horse are dressed accordingly then riding in the snow is definitely safe.

 The scenery can look very different when it’s covered in a blanket of white so make sure you know exactly where you’re riding and try and stay on established paths are much as you possibly can.
-You might think you don’t need it but it never hurts to carry a pocket GPS device with you just in case, or at the very least use the map on your phone and to check it from time to time.
+You might think you don’t need it but it never hurts to carry a pocket GPS device with you just in case, or at the very least use the map on your phone and check it from time to time.
 A lot of GPS devices and phones will even track where you’ve been so if you do get lost you’ll be able to use that to retrace your steps.

 Your horse will have to work twice as hard to lift his legs up and move through the snow so you need to take this into consideration when planning your trail ride.
-You may find that you’re not able to travel as far as you would be able to if there’s no snow, don’t worry this is normal and as you both acclimatize the to the weather you’ll find that you’re able to cover more distance.
+You may find that you’re not able to travel as far as you would be able to if there’s no snow, don’t worry this is normal and as you both acclimatize to the weather you’ll find that you’re able to cover more distance.

 When you’re trail riding in the snow it’s far better to stay at slower speeds, after all, you can’t see the ground so don’t know what’s lying underneath the snow.
 You won’t be able to see any holes or branches that have been hidden by the snow.
-Even if you’re traveling on a well-trodden path its important to stay in a lower gear.
+Even if you’re traveling on a well-trodden path it’s important to stay in a lower gear.
 If a lot of riders are using the same path then, of course, there won’t be as much snow but, over time, the snow will becoming more compact which will make it much more slippery as it starts to turn to ice.
-This will, in turn, make it far more hazardous and increase the risk of your horse slipping and sliding if you’re going to fast.
+This will, in turn, make it far more hazardous and increase the risk of your horse slipping and sliding if you’re going too fast.

 How do you exercise a horse in the snow?

 During the winter everything outside is obviously going to get cold much quicker than it would normally do, even if there’s no snow on the ground.
 If your horse’s tack is kept outside then you might want to warm up the saddle pad a little before putting it on your horse so that it’s not such a shock for him.
-Personally I also like to warm the bit up too, I simply do this by putting it in my pocket for 30 minutes to an hour before I ride.
+Personally, I also like to warm the bit up too, I simply do this by putting it in my pocket for 30 minutes to an hour before I ride.
 That way my body temperature has taken the edge off of the cold and helped to warm it up.

 Exercising during the winter is tougher on your horse’s muscle than it is during the summer because when the muscles are cold they’re more prone to being damaged which is more likely to result in injury.
-Before you start any ride it in the winter you should warm your horse up by walking him around slowly for 10 to 15 minutes.
+Before you start any ride in the winter you should warm your horse up by walking him around slowly for 10 to 15 minutes.
 This will give all of his muscles a chance to increase their temperature and become more flexible.

 Once you’ve warmed up your horse’s muscles he’ll be ready for your ride but it’s important to still take it slow.